openviess/PyViCare/README.md

 - Python 3.4 is no longer supported.
 - Python 3.9 is now supported.

+## Prerequisite

+To use PyViCare, every user has to register and create their private API key.
+Follow these steps to create your API key:

+1. Login to the [Viessmann Developer Portal](https://developer.viessmann.com/) with your existing ViCare username from the ViCare app.
+2. In the menu navigate to `API Keys`.
+3. Create a new OAuth client using following data:
+   - Name: PyViCare
+   - Google reCAPTCHA: Disabled
+   - Redirect URIs: `vicare://oauth-callback/everest`
+4. Copy the `Client ID` to use in your code.
+Pass it as constructor parameter to the device.

+Please note that not all properties from older versions and the ViCare mobile app are available in the new API.
+Missing properties were removed and might be added later if they are available again.

 ## Help

 We need help testing and improving PyViCare, since the maintainers only have specific types of heating systems.
 For bugs, questions or feature requests join the [PyViCare channel on Discord](https://discord.gg/aM3SqCD88f) or create an issue in this repository.